-A summary of the bush fire risk mitigation measures described in Section 5 and a works program is provided in Table 7.
-These measures will be implemented to ensure ongoing protection of on-site assets is achieved.
-Additional optional techniques are also provided and can be adopted by residents to further mitigate their risk to life and property from uncontrolled bush fires.
-Responsibilities are also defined to assist with implementation of each management measure.
+A summary of the bush fire risk treatment and mitigation measures described in Section 5, as well as a works program, is provided in Table 6.
+These measures will be implemented to ensure the ongoing protection of proposed life and property assets is achieved.
+Additional optional measures are also provided and can be adopted by residents to further mitigate the risk to life and property from uncontrolled bush fires.
+Timing and responsibilities are also defined to assist with implementation of each management measure.

-Table 7 Summary of bush fire risk mitigation measures and works program
+Table 6: Summary of bush fire risk mitigation measures and works program